DioxusLabs/docsite/docs-src/0.4/en/reference/use_coroutine.md

 ## `use_coroutine`

 The `use_coroutine` hook allows you to create a coroutine.
-Most coroutines we write will be polling loops using async/await.
+Most coroutines we write will be polling loops using await.

 ```rust, no_run
 fn app(cx: Scope) -> Element {